Program and Course Search

 Re-Entry Instructions:

-1. Students normally must complete the entire program within 24 calendar months of initial entry to qualify for a diploma.
-Re-entry applicants who cannot meet this deadline will be required to retake courses which have changed.
+2. Students must complete the entire program within 48 calendar months of initial entry.
+Re-entry applicants who cannot meet this deadline will not be readmitted.

 .